skot/ESP-Miner/readme.md

 * Set `Wifi Password` to the password for your target SSID.

-* Set `Stratum address` to the stratum pool domain name. example "solo.ckpool.org"

-* Set `Stratum username` to the stratum pool username

-* Set `Stratum password` to the stratum pool password

 For more information about the example_connect() method used here, check out https://github.com/espressif/esp-idf/blob/master/examples/protocols/README.md.